How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Results

-i.e. the flow isolation mass is independent of semi-major axis in this regime, which is what causes the flattening of the lines seen in Figure \ref{fig:m_limit_fixed_st}.

-The scaling in Equation \eqref{eq:m_flow_sh_fid} may be complicated by several effects.
+i.e. the flow isolation mass is independent of semi-major axis in the inner disk, which is what causes the flattening of the lines seen in Figure \ref{fig:m_limit_fixed_st}.
+Indeed, the scaling in Equation \eqref{eq:m_flow_sh_fid} may be complicated by several effects.
 When the Stokes number is low and the accretion rate is high (e.g., Figure \ref{fig:m_limit_fixed_st} top left, red line), the WISH radius can set the flow isolation mass rather than the shearing radius.
 This causes $M_{\rm{flow}}$ to decrease with semi-major axis.
 Furthermore, close in to the star non-linear drag effects become important, causing $M_{\mathrm{flow}}$ to deviate from the simple scaling predicted by Equation \eqref{eq:m_flow_sh_fid}, as seen in the bottom two panels of Figure \ref{fig:m_limit_fixed_st}.

 Finally, as can be seen in Figure \ref{fig:m_limit_fixed_st}, increasing the maximum Stokes number present in the disk increases the maximal mass planets can achieve.
-This is because larger particles can be captured at greater impact parameters, requiring the planet to reach higher masses before $R_B$ overtakes $R_{\mathrm{stab}}$.
+This is because larger particles can be captured at greater impact parameters, requiring the planet to reach higher masses before $R_\mathrm{B}$ overtakes $R_{\mathrm{stab}}$.
 In the next section, we consider how this maximal particle size might scale with semi-major axis.